 For the six people left in America that are still looking to buy a home, I thought I’d pass on a little advice and save you a serious case of buyer’s remorse.

-Don’t be fooled by real estate agents that try to tell you that a corner lot is highly desirable.
+Don’t be fooled by real estate agents who try to tell you that a corner lot is highly desirable.
 They’re not.

 Oh sure, you’ve got a bigger lot and neighbors on only two sides, but as a former corner lot owner, trust me when I say the cons far outweigh the pros.